dbojan/UpdogFarmer2025/README.md

 buildable in android studio.

-you have to enter you steam api in app.
+you have to enter you steam api key in app.

 admob removed.